 This page contains important information regarding the WTHS Return to School Plan for the 2020-2021 school year.
-WTHS will complete this semester with our current remote learning plan and schedules.
-We will possibly bring in small groups of students for the last few weeks of the semester.
+We will initiate our hybrid learning plan and schedule for students on January 19, 2021.

 Return to School Overview and Plans

 Over the past six months, Warren Township High School has been actively planning for multiple school reopening scenarios for this fall.
 The start of the school year was, and continues to be, largely dependent on the direction and guidance we receive from the governor, the Illinois State Board of Education (ISBE), the Illinois Department of Public Health (IDPH), and the Lake County Health Department (LCHD).

 The overarching focus of our re-opening work is on ensuring all decisions we make are focused on student, staff, and visitor wellness, as well as maximizing educational opportunities for our students.
 Having students re-engage with in-person learning—particularly students with the greatest needs—to some degree was established by ISBE as an important goal for schools.
 WTHS is in full support of this goal.
 There are serious emotional and social challenges that can result from complete remote learning, and trying to get students back on campus safely is critically important.
 ISBE has provided school districts the flexibility to use blended or hybrid remote learning, providing for the combination of remote learning and in-person instruction.
 This offers us the ability to consider bringing back students with greater needs and/or creating a rotation of in-person attendance days for students.
 Taking this path would limit the overall number of students gathering at our campuses on a given day, while still allowing us to offer some in-person learning.